nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 # 8 Message logs and disk space
 As described in the [User Guide](https://github.com/nordic-institute/X-Road-Security-Server-sidecar/blob/master/doc/security_server_sidecar_user_guide.md#8-message-log) the recommend was to store the local storage of message log in a docker container.
-In kubernetes we can create any of the Kubernetes volumes described in [4.2.3 Kubernetes Volumes](#423-kubernetes-volumes).
+In Kubernetes we can create any of the Kubernetes volumes described in [4.2.3 Kubernetes Volumes](#423-Kubernetes-volumes).

 It is also recommend to send the logs inside the volume to a AWS S3 Bucket.
 For doing that it is required to:
 - Create an AWS S3 Bucket from the AWS admin console.